-We have a strong network of staff here at Ormiston Herman Academy and I am sure you will agree that whatever problem "chosen_forename" may encounter, there is support available to "him_her", to ensure regular attendance to the academy.
+We have a strong network of staff here at Ormiston Herman Academy, and I am sure you will agree that whatever problem "chosen\forename" may encounter, there is support available to "him\her", to ensure regular attendance to the academy.

-If you wish to discuss any concerns, please contact Mrs K. Redhead, Principal.
+If you wish to discuss any concerns, please contact the Academy Office.